deevvan/DNABert2-RNAseq-classification-model/README.md

 ## Step 3) Model Application Script

-Python script for sequence classification of reads in RNA-Seq fasta/fa, fastq/fq, fasta.gz/fa.gz, fastq.gz/fq.gz file.
+Python script (mrna_predictor.py) for classifying mRNA sequences and predicting viral strains using pre-trained models.
+It supports sequence classification for RNA-Seq files in FASTQ/FASTA formats (uncompressed and gzipped), and predicts virus labels and respective variants.
+The script handles multi-GPU support for large datasets and provides functionality for consensus generation using Bowtie2 and ivar for SARS-CoV-2 sequences.

 Script: mrna_predictor.py

-        python3 mrna_predictor.py --fastq_path /path/to/input.fasta \
+        python mrna_predictor.py --fastq_path /path/to/input.fq \
-                          --model_dir /path/to/main_model_directory \
+                         --model_dir /path/to/model_dir \
-                          --csv_dir /path/to/finetuning/csv/file \
+                         --csv_dir /path/to/csv_dir \
-                          --prediction_output_dir /path/to/output/directory \
+                         --prediction_output_dir /path/to/output \
                          --virus_threshold 0.95 \
                          --variant_threshold 0.95 \
-                          --batch_size 5000 \
+                         --batch_size 2048 \
-                          --rbd_fasta_file /path/to/RBD_reference_genome.fasta
+                         --rbd_fasta_file /path/to/rbd_reference.fasta \
+                         --bowtie2_index /path/to/bowtie2_index \
+                         --ref_genome /path/to/ref_genome

 ### Overview

-The application script involves extracting sequences from input file, to firstly predict virus labels using Virus model.
-Subsequently, reads with virus_label values of influenza_a are subjected to IAV model to be classified as respective IAV subtype.
-Similarly, reads with virus_label of sars_cov_2 are subjected to COV model to be classified as respective SARS-CoV-2 variant.
+The script extracts sequences from the input file, predicts virus labels using a pre-trained virus model, and classifies relevant variants (such as SARS-CoV-2 variants or Influenza A subtypes) using corresponding models.
+#### NOTE: SARS-CoV-2 sequences are further processed to generate consensus using Bowtie2 and ivar and consensus sequences are used for SARS-CoV-2 variant classification.

 ### Script Parameters

-The script requires several command-line arguments to specify input files and parameters for model prediction:
+The script requires several command-line arguments to specify input files, directories, and parameters for model prediction:

-- **--fastq_path**: Path to the input FASTQ/FASTA file containing mRNA sequences.
+**--fastq_path**: Path to the input FASTQ/FASTA file (supports .fastq, .fq, .fastq.gz, and .fq.gz).
-- **--model_dir**: Directory containing pre-trained model files.
+**--model_dir**: Directory containing pre-trained model files for virus classification and variant prediction.
-- **--csv_dir**: Directory containing label CSV files for models.
+**--csv_dir**: Directory containing label mapping CSV files for the models.
-- **--prediction_output_dir**: Directory where the prediction output CSV file will be saved.
+**--prediction_output_dir**: Directory where the prediction output CSV file will be saved.
-- **--virus_threshold**: Confidence threshold for virus model predictions.
+**--virus_threshold**: Confidence threshold for virus classification (default: 0.95).
-- **--variant_threshold**: Confidence threshold for variant model predictions.
+**--variant_threshold**: Confidence threshold for variant classification (default: 0.95).
-- **--batch_size**: Number of sequences to process in each batch.
+**--batch_size**: Number of sequences to process in each batch (default: 2048).
-- **--rbd_fasta_file**: Path to the RBD reference FASTA file for alignment.
+**--rbd_fasta_file**: Path to the RBD reference FASTA file for SARS-CoV-2 alignment.
+**--bowtie2_index**: Path to the Bowtie2 index for SARS-CoV-2 alignment.
+**--ref_genome**: Path to the reference genome for generating consensus.

+### Workflow Overview

+1. Input Validation: Validates the input FASTQ/FASTA file format.
+2. Sequence Extraction: Extracts sequences from the input file, ensuring they meet length and nucleotide composition criteria.
+3. Virus Prediction: Uses a pre-trained virus classification model to assign virus labels to each sequence.
+4. Variant Prediction: For SARS-CoV-2 or Influenza A sequences, the script further classifies them into respective variants or subtypes.
+5. SARS-CoV-2 Consensus Generation: Aligns SARS-CoV-2 sequences to the RBD region using Bowtie2 and generates consensus with ivar.
+6. Output Compilation: Saves the prediction results (including virus and variant labels) to a CSV file in the specified output directory.

 ### Helper Functions: